Once more, I am participating in A Chronic Voice’s monthly linkup.

 We are celebrating Pride together this year, the first time either of us has had the opportunity to celebrate with a partner who is also in the LGBT community.

-I feel that that value of flexibility is something that’s important to me with both identities, not just one or the other.
+I feel that the value of flexibility is something that’s important to me with both identities, not just one or the other.

 As a person with a disability, having an empathetic and supportive partner is huge – somebody who can manage to avoid both being overprotective and not being there when needed.